Detroit Zoo to vaccinate gorillas, chimpanzees, tigers and lions against COVID-19

-The Detroit Zoo announced Monday it would begin vaccinating some of its animals against COVID-19.
+(WSYM) — The Detroit Zoo announced Monday it is vaccinating animals against COVID-19 who are believed to be the most susceptible to the virus.

-According to the zoo, gorillas, chimpanzees, tigers and lions will be the first to receive doses.
+According to the zoo, gorillas, chimpanzees, tigers and lions are the first to receive doses.

 The zoo is using a special vaccine that was developed exclusively for animals by veterinary pharmaceutical company Zoetis, which has been authorized on a case-by-case basis by the USDA.

-At other zoos across the country, lions, tigers, leopards and gorillas have contracted COVID-19.
-In Europe and India, a tiger and a lion died of the virus.
+At other zoos in the country, lions, tigers, leopards and gorillas have contracted COVID-19.
+In Europe and India, a tiger and a lion have died.

 As of Monday, no COVID-19 infections have been found in animals at the Detroit Zoo.

-"Much like we vaccinate dogs for things like parvovirus, distemper or rabies, this is needed to protect animals at the Zoo," said Dr. Ann Duncan, the director of animal health for the Detroit Zoological Society.
+“Much like we vaccinate dogs for things like parvovirus, distemper or rabies, this is needed to protect animals at the Zoo,” said Dr. Ann Duncan, director of animal health for the DZS.